DarrylNnon/free-genai-bootcamp-2025/Andrei-Kaparthy/personal-development/day-5/readme.md

 ### Step 4: Seeing it in Action

-1. Commit all the files to a new branch in your repository and push it to GitHub.
+1. Commit all the files to a new branch in your repository and push it to GitHub.ha
     ```bash
     git checkout -b feature/ai-security-scanner
     git add .